bdhunter3141/logdna/README.md

 This is a full-stack application developed to test my React, Express, and PostgreSQL skills.
 Any messages sent using the message form are stored in a PostgreSQL database and displayed on the screen.
 The sidebar is not interactive, however, you are able to select a conversation and an indicator will display which conversation is selected.

+You can view the completed appication on [Heroku](https://warm-citadel-65878.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).